Jon

 Jon Rahm’s life away from the course

-It was during his time as a student in Arizona that Rahm met Kelley Cahill, who was an outstanding sportswoman in her own right.
+It was during his time as a student at Arizona State University that Rahm met Kelley Cahill, who was an outstanding athlete in her own right.
 She represented the track team in javelin, and was also a highly regarded tennis player.

-The Rahm family are still based in Arizona – but his children’s names demonstrate Rahm’s deep devotion to his homeland.
-He has referred to Spain as “the country that has given me so much”, and speaks Basque, along with Spanish and English.
+The Rahm family is based in Arizona, but his children’s names demonstrate Rahm’s deep devotion to his homeland.
+He has referred to Spain as “the country that has given me so much,” and speaks Basque, along with Spanish and English.

 But Rahm isn’t a very Spanish name, is it?
 In fact, it comes from a distant ancestor who moved to Spain from Switzerland in the 18th century.